Moksha Settings Panel

 Default Applications: Specify the default browser, email client, file manager, and terminal.

-3. ‘Admin’ dialog boxes – productivity and housekeeping
+3. ‘Screen’ dialog boxes – productivity and housekeeping

 Virtual desktops: Specify the number of virtual desktops and the animation when switching between them.
 You can also set their wallpapers from here.

-File Manager: Specify various settings for the Enlightenment File Manager, including managing desktop icons.
+File Manager: Specify various settings for the Moksha File Manager (PCManFM), including managing desktop icons.

-Edge Bindings: Specify the actions that occur when you click on (or move the mouse to) the various edges and corners of the screen.
+Edge Bindings: Specify the actions that occur when you click on (or move the mouse too) the various edges and corners of the screen.

 Key Bindings: Specify the actions that occur when you press various key combinations.